rjfarmer/bbq/README.rst

 Running
 -------

 When ``./bbq`` is invoked it will search for a file called ``inlist`` in the current working directory.
-You can over this by providing path to the inlist on the command line ``./bbq /path/to/other/inlist``.
+You can override this by providing a path to the inlist on the command line ``./bbq /path/to/other/inlist``.

 Modes of operation